 The ultimate secret to crushing the LSAT logic games section is to learn to love them.
 Students who approach them as just another form of puzzles or Sudoku fare far better than those who fear these tricky questions.
 LSAT logic games are predictable and it is possible to learn how to solve them efficiently.
 You already know everything you need to know – a lot of practice will go a long way, and with the right preparation, you’ll find you can absolutely ace this segment!

 Although it is true that the LSAT doesn’t repeat questions word-for-word from one exam to the next, the logical reasoning that underlies many of the games remains very similar.
-The best way to prepare for this section is to look at questions on past tests to understand and learn the patterns.
+The best way to prepare for this section is to use smart logic strategies, and look at questions on past tests to understand and learn the patterns.
 The key is to have no fear!

 LSAT Reading Comprehension Tips